share this post

 • Opening The Oven – You must bake souffles for at least 20 minutes before opening the oven door.
 This is the rule.
 To ensure the souffle is set enough not to deflate when colder air comes in.

-Picking The Best Soufflé Dishes
+Picking The Dishes

+Cheese soufflé recipes are not hard to make but are tricky to serve.
 Since egg souffles are made from fluffy egg white baked in the oven, they puff nicely and rise above the ramekins when the oven is warm, but as soon as they reach a colder temperature, they deflate quickly, even more, when sliced and served.

 That’s why I am now making egg souffle in an individual ramekin.
 This is, so far, the best method to nail egg souffle recipes and serve them beautifully every time.